expectedparrot/edsl/docs/agents.rst

 -----------

 Agents can be created collectively and administered a survey together.
-This is useful for comparing responses across agents.
+This is useful for comparing responses among agents.

 For example, here we create a list of agents with each combination of listed trait dimensions: